Seriously, nothing is ever unthinkable here.

 - Short Film Concepts

-- Quick Hits where we do one round of ideas to jump start your own creative process (great for ad agencies and in-house agencies - case study with Vistaprint here)
+- Quick Hits where we do one round of ideas to jump start your own creative process (great for ad agencies and in-house agencies - case study with Constant Contact here and Vistaprint here)

 And you'll love this.
 We don't get all precious and present only three ideas and then try to ram a recommendation down your throat.
-We present about ten ideas (on average) and don't try to sell them at all.
+We present about ten ideas (on average) and don't try to "sell" any of them.
 We just present them and listen to your reaction.
 That reaction feeds our second round of ideas making them even sharper and more potent.
 In this way, our clients are an integral part of the creative process.

 Zero execution = Zero bias.